 Skwor, T. (June 2022).
 Antibiotic resistance patterns of Escherichia coli isolates from the clinic through the wastewater pathway..
 32nd Annual Congress of the French Society on Hospital Hygiene, Lyons, France.

 Skwor, T. (June 2021).
 From the clinic to the final wastewater effluent: A comparison of antibiotic resistance among Escherichia coli isolates and a culture-based 16S rRNA gene sequencing approach.
 4th International Caparica Conference in Antibiotic Resistance, Caparica, Portugal.

 Skwor, T. (January 2020).
-Antibiotic Resistance: From the Hospital Through the Wastewater Treatment Plant. , Rockford, IL.
+Antibiotic Resistance: From the Hospital Through the Wastewater Treatment Plant.
+University of Illinois - Rockford College of Medicine Seminar Series, Rockford, IL.

 Skwor, T. (November 2019).
 "Aero" of Time: A Story of Resistance.
-Milwaukee Microbiology Monthly Meeting, Freshwater Science Building.
+ASM Milwaukee Microbiology Seminar Series, Milwaukee, WI.